According to the "Building Code of Australia" a Habitable Room is:

 Otherwise, the room would be deemed to be a "utility room".

-Technically the height is measured from the finished floor covering to underside of ceiling or lowest protrusion of the ceiling.
-If you are trying to determine whether you can build-in an area - ensure you take into consideration what you are going to put on the floor.
+Technically the height is measured from the finished floor covering to the underside of ceiling or lowest protrusion of the ceiling.
+If you are trying to determine whether you can build in an area - ensure you take into consideration what you are going to put on the floor.